ericfzhu/ericfzhu/README.md

 ## My values

-:blue_heart: Love and have empathy
+:blue_heart: Love others and have empathy

 :purple_heart: Empower to do good